mousa-dsc/Usecase-3-Project-2/README.md

 The data requires changes when it comes to data types, some columns need to be changed into an integer.

 #### Data Cleaning:
+- dropping two columns: LOGO column and University Detail column.
+- unifying Ranking column values to have integers only and dropping old Ranking column
+- unifying 'National/Regional Rank' column values to have integers only and dropping old 'National/Regional Rank' column
+- making a dictionary from 'University Names_new' and 'Location' columns
+- making a list of unique names from the 'world' dataframe to find them in the shanghai dataframe so we can match locations

 #### Did the data answered our questions?
+yes, 3 questions.

 ### What is the best to use for further analysis?